 Lalita Devi Temple

-Tucked quietly in the spiritual heart of India, Lalita Devi Temple, Prayagraj stands as an overlooked yet potent powerhouse of divine feminine energy.
+Hidden quietly in the spiritual heart of India, Lalita Devi Temple, Prayagraj stands as an overlooked yet potent powerhouse of divine feminine energy.
+It is nearly 6.6 km away from Alopi Devi Temple.
+Route map is given below.

 According to ancient belief, Sati’s finger fell at Prayagraj, sanctifying the site as a Shaktipeetha.
 Devotees revere Goddess Lalita Devi as an incarnation of Mahashakti-a fierce yet compassionate mother who protects her followers and grants their wishes.
 Scriptures like the Matsya Purana reference this temple as one of the three most powerful Shaktipeethas, alongside those in Kashi and Vindhyachal.